tcb-si/tcb/README.md

 A lightweight, thread-safe event and command runtime for Domain-Driven Design on Rails.

-TCB gives you a clean domain language that reads like pseudocode, hides infrastructure details, and avoids vendor lock-in.
+TCB gives you a clean domain language that reads like pseudocode.
+Infrastructure details stay out of your domain.
+Events, aggregates, and handlers are plain Ruby with no framework inheritance.

 ## Installation